-Using the DADS and survey data, this section provides information about techie workers, their education and training, and how they are essential for adopting, mediating, and diffusing technology at the firm level.
+Using the DADS and survey data, this section provides information on techie's education and training, and on their role in adopting, mediating, and diffusing technology at the firms that employ them.
 Here we report our key descriptive results, with further results and details on the analysis reported in Appendix B.

-3.1 Fact 1.
-Techies across industries.

-Table 1 reports techie wage bill shares by category in our sample and the French manufacturing and non-manufacturing industries (additional details are provided in the Appendix B).
+Fact 1.
+The incidence of Techies across industries.
+Table 1 reports techie wage bill shares by category in our sample and the French manufacturing and non-manufacturing industries.